MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsVoiceApplicationsPolicy.md

 ```
 Get-CsTeamsVoiceApplicationsPolicy -Filter "tag:*" | Remove-CsTeamsVoiceApplicationsPolicy
 ```
-In Example 2, all teams voice applications policies configured at the per-user scope are removed.
-To do this, the command first calls the Get-CsTeamsVoiceApplicationsPolicy cmdlet along with the Filter parameter; the filter value "tag:*" limits the returned data to teams voice applications policies configured at the per-user scope.
-Those per-user policies are then piped to and removed by, the Remove-CsTeamsVoiceApplicationsPolicy cmdlet.
+In Example 2, all Teams voice applications policies configured at the per-user scope are removed.
+To do this, the command first calls the Get-CsTeamsVoiceApplicationsPolicy cmdlet along with the Filter parameter; the filter value "tag:*" limits the returned data to Teams voice applications policies configured at the per-user scope.
+Those per-user policies are then piped to and removed by the Remove-CsTeamsVoiceApplicationsPolicy cmdlet.

 ## PARAMETERS